OxideMod/Oxide.Docs/docs/guides/developers/libraries/timers.md

 ## Understanding Timers

-Timers are implemented through the Oxide framework, offering plugin developers the ability to effectively schedule and manage various tasks within their plugins<sup><a href="/glossary#plugins">[3]</a></sup>.
+Timers are implemented through the Oxide framework, offering plugin developers the ability to effectively schedule and manage various tasks within their plugins.

 ## Using a `Once` Timer